Jean-Paul Goude: Esquire magazine

 In 1968, Harold Hayes, editor of Esquire magazine, asked Goude to art direct a special edition of the magazine to celebrate its 75th issue.
 Several months later, Goude was asked to become the magazine's full-time art editor, despite having limited experience working with layouts.
-Goude told WWD, "Harold Hayes...called and asked if I knew anyone that would be good for the job of art director; I proposed myself.
-A few days later, he offered me the job.
-I took everything I owned and moved to New York.
-I stayed for seven years and it was great, but I was not prepared for the literary world.
-I wish I had known more about it.
-I would see Gore Vidal in the hallways of Esquire.
-It was exciting."
-There, his illustrations for the magazine, including an oil-on-photo painting of Chairman Mao Zedong breasting the waves of the Yangtze River with a rubber Donald Duckie, have been described as skirting on the edges of surrealism.
+His illustrations for the magazine, including an oil-on-photo painting of Mao Zedong in the Yangtze River with a rubber Donald Duckie, have been described as skirting on the edges of surrealism.

 Grace Jones

 Goude worked closely with model-turned-pop-singer Grace Jones, consulting on her image, choreographing her live stage performances, directing her music videos, and creating her album covers.
-The two met during New York's disco scene, stating in a 2009 interview "In 1977 or '78, I met Grace and it was a period of decadence.
-People were still doing lots of drugs and I had been working so hard for so long and she made me part of her lifestyle, made me go out dancing at Studio 54.
-She became an obsession and we did everything together."
-Soon after meeting, Goude and Jones pursued a romantic relationship, and he began stage-managing her live shows and creating her album covers.
 Goude used retouching before computer manipulation to depict Jones in an impossible pose for her Island Life album.
 Jones also appeared in much of Goude's other work, including his 1985 Citroën CX 2 commercial.

-Controversial creations

-Goude is often recognized for his humorous and illusory style.
-Creating post-modern art, Goude is recognized as avant-garde, "constantly [blurring] the boundaries between publicity and high art" in his advertising campaigns.
-In comparing Goude's advertisements to his "art pieces", several distinctions can be made.
-To begin, advertisements that Goude creates on commission almost never display black men or women, are often colourful, and are read as humorous and playful.